 Thanks to a successful bid by Mrs Haynes to the Diocese, we were provided with funds to build a Multi-Use Games Area (MUGA) in readiness for the autumn term of 2019.
 This has been very successful and provided a high-quality arena for children to develop their skills in basketball, football, hockey and others sports.
 It has also added extra space during wet or damp break-times to spread the children into spaces to enable them to play a range of games.

-Mr Johnson has continued to deliver a quality of provision which has developed skills in a wider number of sports including winter sports like curling.
+Mr Johnson has continued to deliver a quality of provision which has developed skills in a wider number of sports including winter sports like curling and summer sports like cricket.
 He has been supported by Miss Fisher and Mrs Wright who have supported children at a wider-range of competitions in Lincolnshire.
 Individual children have also represented the school in cross-country, table-tennis to a very high standard.